Is LABD a Good Investment? The Case For and Against (2026)

 What are you buying with LABD?

 Direxion Daily S&P Biotech Bear 3X Shares (LABD) is a geared inverse exchange-traded fund that seeks daily investment results, before fees and expenses, equal to 300% of the inverse (-3x) of the daily performance of the S&P Biotechnology Select Industry Index.
 The fund uses swaps, futures, and short positions rather than holding a portfolio of stocks, so its disclosed holdings are derivative and cash instruments rather than individual companies.
-The S&P Biotechnology Select Industry Index is an equal-weighted basket of US biotechnology firms, a sector already known for sharp, news-driven swings around clinical trials, FDA decisions, and earnings.
+The S&P Biotechnology Select Industry Index is an equal-weighted portfolio of US biotechnology firms, a sector already known for sharp, news-driven swings around clinical trials, FDA decisions, and earnings.
 Applying -3x leverage to that base magnifies both gains and losses.
 Critically, LABD targets its -3x exposure on a single-day basis and rebalances daily.
 Over any holding period longer than one day, the compounding of daily returns means LABD's performance can diverge substantially from -3x the index's cumulative return, and in choppy or sideways markets this compounding works against holders, eroding value even if biotech is roughly flat.
 LABD carries a gross expense ratio around 1.07% (net near 0.95%), well above plain index funds, which adds a further long-term drag.
 It is designed for sophisticated traders seeking to profit from or hedge against short-term declines in biotech, with positions actively monitored and typically held for days, not months.
 Its bull counterpart is LABU (Direxion Daily S&P Biotech Bull 3X Shares), which seeks +3x the same index.

 Largest holdings (approximate as of early 2026; verify on Direxion's fund page):